 In the Washington County Justice and Government Centers, maintaining a safe and efficient working environment for court staff, county employees, deputies and visitors is the responsibility of the Court Services Division.
 A sergeant and four deputies are responsible for courtroom security, prisoner movement, security requests and general building security, while two deputies man the screening station at the secure entrance to the Justice Center.

 The Washington County Most Wanted Program continued with deputies assigned to the Justice Center researching and submitting subjects to be profiled by local media outlets.
 A subject was profiled each week.
-Of the 52 subjects profiled, 35 of the subjects were located after their profile was published in the paper and shown on cable TV.
-Ten subjects profiled in 2010 were also captured in 2011.
-Deputies have also been assigned to work with Child Support and area law enforcement agencies to locate subjects with warrants for non-payment of their child support.
+Of the 52 subjects profiled, 34 of the subjects were located after their profile was published in the paper and shown on cable TV.

 The Sheriff has a responsibility to transport individuals to and from court as a part of his constitutional duty to attend to the courts.
 In 2013 the Washington County Sheriff’s Office contracted with Lock and Load LLC to conduct the majority of prisoner transports.
 The Sheriff’s Office remained responsible for medical transports from the jail, certain mental health transports and two out of State (Illinois) extraditions.

 Seven (7) prisoners were extradited back to Wisconsin to face criminal charges in 2013.
 Sheriff’s Office personnel did one (1) of the extraditions and Lock & Load LLC did the remaining six (6) from Louisville KY, Miami FL, Cook County IL, Cucamonga, CA, Tampa, FL and Delta County MI.